-If you've grown up watching Home Alone and Nancy Meyers movies, you too probably dream of cooking feasts in your imaginary sprawling kitchen and being able to entertain your entire extended family around your breakfast island.
+If you grew up watching Home Alone and Nancy Meyers movies, you too probably dream of cooking feasts in your imaginary sprawling kitchen and being able to entertain your entire extended family around your breakfast island.
 In reality, most of us don't live in large homes with kitchen islands that sit eight and enough cupboard space to store an entire restaurant's dishware collection.
 Instead, we live in tiny studio apartments, starter homes, or city condos.
 But even though we don't quite have the space for that dream kitchen doesn't mean we shouldn't make the most of the space we do have.
 A small kitchen offers plenty of benefits: It forces us to be frugal with our kitchenware (who needs a dozen cake stands anyway?), and it means we have the luxury to spend more per square footage than we would in a larger space.
 To help you make the most out of your space, we outlined a few tips and tricks for decorating a small kitchen and making it more versatile.

 Embrace the One-Wall Layout